Skip to main content

 Device Debugging

-Currently, the IoT and AI+IoT chips supported by TuyaOpen do not support J-Link debugging tools.
-Instead, they use serial port logging for debugging.
+The IoT and AI+IoT chips supported by TuyaOpen do not support J-Link debugging tools.
+Use serial port logging instead.

 Choose one of the following serial debugging tools:

-• TuyaOpen command line tos tool: Command-line based, powerful functionality.
+• TuyaOpen tos command-line tool: command-line based, flexible options.

 • Third-party tools: SSCOM, MobaXterm, PuTTY, and more.